 Council’s waste trucks are maintained on a routine basis to ensure they are operating at optimum performance and are roadworthy according to RMS requirements.
 The trucks also adhere to EPA standards that prescribe permissible levels of generated noise.

 Unlike other sources of noise, the noise generated from waste collections is viewed as being incidental and isolated, that does not continue for an extended period of time in one location, unlike the use of power tools in the construction of a house.
 Due to this, Council is permitted to commence waste collection before the 7am start time that is imposed on other generators of noise.

 If your bin has been stolen you will need to report it to Council.
 By reporting the missing or stolen bin, Council will deliver a new bin to your property.
 You can report a missing or stolen bin by submitting a Missing / Stolen Bin Form to Council.
 For further assistance with completing and submitting the form, please call Customer Relations at 4654 7777.

 Due to changes in the technology available to Camden Council, recycling dividers are no longer an essential part of the recycling service in Camden.
 If your divider is broken phone 4654 7777 and it will be removed for you.
 If your divider is missing there is no need to contact Council – you can now use your recycling bin with the paper, cardboard, bottles and cans mixed together.

 Council can arrange for your damaged bins to be repaired or replaced where necessary.
-You can request a bin repair by contacting Council on 4654 7777.
+You can request a bin repair by clicking here or calling us on 4654 7777.
 Please note you will need to inform Council of the bin size and type (e.g. 240L garbage bin with damaged lid).